klaygomes/karma-typescript-preprocessor2/README.md

 }
 ```

 By design ``karma-typescript-preprocessor2`` only allows primary configuration build by ``tsconfig.json`` .
-Working this way, a lot of problems with typos and references are completely solved, as compiler will use same ``basedir`` to resolve files, but you can always override (or include) new options by using ``tsconfigOverrides`` property.
+Working this way, a lot of problems with typos and references are completely solved, as compiler will use same ``basedir`` to resolve files, but you can always override (or include) new options by using ``compilerOptions`` property.

 ## Unsuported typescript configuration options
 As we use gulp-typescript to transpiler typescript code, we have the same unsuported properties as theirs, so: